project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Qa-webinar-with-dan-kittredge-bionutrient-food-association.md

 ---
-title: QA webinar with Dan Kittredge, Bionutrient Food Association
+title: Qa Webinar With Dan Kittredge Bionutrient Food Association
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-06-22)